DJSures/NABU-Internet-Adapter/README.md

 - Report your Internet Adapter version in the issue description, or your message will be ignored.

-- If your reported Internet Adapter version is not the most recent, your message will be ignored
+- If your Internet Adapter version is not the most recent, your message will be ignored

 - If you do not provide enough information about the issue, and steps you have taken to remedy the issue, your message will be ignored